LugoBlogger/SI-201-401-discrete-mathematics/AY-23-24-odd/week12-combinatorials.md

 ## Permutations and combinations

+### Example 1
+In how many ways can we select three students from a group of five students to stand in line for a picture?
+In how many ways can we arrange all five of these students in a line for a picture?

 A **permutation** of a set of distinct objects is an ordered arrangement of these objects.
 An ordered arrangement of $r$ elements of a set is called an **$r$-permutation**.

+### Example 2
+Let $S = \{1, 2, 3\}$.
+The ordered arrangement 3, 1, 2 is a permutation of
+$S$.
+The ordered arrangement 3, 2, is a 2-permutation of $S$.

 ### Theorem 1
 > If $n$ is a positive integer and $r$ is an integer with